WASdev/gitbook.voice.gateway.for.watson/about.md

 # About Voice Gateway for Watson

 IBM&reg; WebSphere&reg; Connect Voice Gateway for Watson&trade; provides a way to integrate a set of orchestrated Watson services with a public or private telephone network using the Session Initiation Protocol (SIP).
-The voice gateway enables direct voice interactions over a telephone with a cognitive self-service agent or the ability to transcribe a phone call between two people (e.g. a customer and a call center agent) in real-time, enabling the ability to process the conversation with real-time analytics.
+The voice gateway enables direct voice interactions over a telephone with a cognitive self-service agent or the ability to transcribe a phone call between a caller and agent in real-time, enabling the ability to process the conversation with analytics for real-time agent feedback.

  * [Ways to use Voice Gateway for Watson](#ways_to_use_voice_gateway_for_watson)
  * [Architectures for each use](#architecture)